 JANE.
 But it's definitely headline worthy.
+The Gold Star's pipes are frozen solid!
+They won't be able to host the candidate later today as planned.

+MEL.
+I guess the candidate will just have to come back some other time.

+JANE.
+That's the thing ... the primary is in a few days and the candidate doesn't have room in his schedule.

+JULES.
+So that means ...

+JANE.
+For the first time in recent history, the Gold Star Café won't host a presidential candidate!

 TERRY.
-Out with it already, Jane!

-- JANE.
-The Gold Star's pipes are frozen solid!
-They won't be able to host the candidate later today as planned. - MEL.
-I guess the candidate will just have to come back some other time. - JANE.
-That's the thing ... the primary is in a few days and the candidate doesn't have room in his schedule. - JULES.
-So that means ... - JANE.
-For the first time in recent history, the Gold Star Café won't host a presidential candidate! - TERRY.
-That is a headline! - SANDY.
+That is a headline!

+SANDY.
 So that's it?
-The candidate moves on to another city and forgets all about us? - SHEILA.
+The candidate moves on to another city and forgets all about us?

+SHEILA.
 I'm sure we're all capable of casting a vote without the candidate, and his team of reporters and yes men, making a pit stop for a quick photo opp.

-CHRIS.
-Well, you know-

-- EDDIE.
+EDDIE.
 Fine by me.
-I wasn't a big fan of his anyway. - FRANK.
+I wasn't a big fan of his anyway.

+FRANK.
 Really?
-You didn't like his platform? - EDDIE.
+You didn't like his platform?

+EDDIE.
 I didn't like his hair!
 Did you see that little wave thing it does in the front?
 He's a city boy for sure.
 (Shakes his head.)
-Can't trust him. - FRANK.
-He has that big city look about him, that's for sure.
-I bet he doesn't know the first thing about small-town people like us.
+Can't trust him.